GoogleCloudPlatform/apigee-samples/llm-semantic-cache/docs/cloudshell-tutorial.md

 You're all set!

-You can now go back to the [Colab notebook](https://github.com/GoogleCloudPlatform/apigee-samples/blob/main/llm-semantic-cache/llm_semantic_cache_v1.ipynb) to test the sample.
+You can now go back to the [notebook](https://github.com/GoogleCloudPlatform/apigee-samples/blob/main/llm-semantic-cache/llm_semantic_cache_v1.ipynb) to test the sample.

 **Don't forget to clean up after yourself**.
 Execute the following script to undeploy and delete all sample resources.
 ```sh